johnsont4/TwitterAnalysis/README.md

   6. *BONUS: Run youTry.py to see how likely a specific user is to follow Trump or Biden!

 # Thank you! #
+If you have any questions or concerns, please reach out! johnsont4@carleton.edu